juanchopanza/minimathlibs/README.md

 Two main aspects:

 * 3D geometry: points and transformations.
-* small, statically sized matrices.
+* Small, statically sized matrices.

 Based on concepts used in code developed during my time at CERN.